What Clinicians Don’t Want From A Radiologist- The 8 Deadly Sins

 The Discrepant Report

-Is It Better, Worse or Unchanged?
+Is It Better, Worse, Or Unchanged?

 You look at a pelvic MRI on a patient with fibroids.
-The fibroids seem to be getting larger over time.
+The fibroids seem to be growing over time.
 However, you don’t check the report and click the sign off button.
-Before you know it, the report goes out to the clinician.
+Before you know it, the dictation goes out to the clinician.
 Three days later you get a phone call from the doctor, “It says here in the body of the report that there is interval enlargement and in the impression, there is no interval enlargement of the fibroids.
 Which one is correct?”